nextflow-io/training/docs/basic_training/channels.md

 ### `value()`

-The `value` factory method is used to create a _value_ channel.
+The `value` channel factory is used to create a _value_ channel.
 An optional not `null` argument can be specified to bind the channel to a specific value.
 For example:

 ```groovy linenums="1"
 ch1 = Channel.value() // (1)!